duynguyen-ori75/data-structures-and-algorithms/btree/README.md

 - Single thread
 - All keys should be unique
 - Assume that all keys and values are `int`
-- Does not support delete the right-most child (too lazy to handle this corner case)
-  - This can be easily resolved by balancing the right-most child with its left sibling

-**Note**: This is a very naive implementation.
-In real world, `LeafNode` and `InternalNode` should be merged into one class, and their operations should be almost the same.
-Therefore, this implementation is only suitable for educational purpose.

 ## References